- 1 cup warm milk (70° to 80°)

 - In bread machine pan, place the first eight ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed.)

-- For glaze, combine the sugar, butter, honey and egg white; drizzle over dough.
+- For glaze, combine sugar, butter, honey and egg whites; drizzle over dough.
 Bake at 350° for 20-25 minutes or until golden brown.
 Brush with additional honey if desired.
 Yield: 2 dozen.